• Home

 Never, because the guaranteed payments which are cash flow are combined with ordinary income which is not.
 The tried-and-true method of determining actual cash flow to an owner from a 1065-filing entity (partnership or multi-owner LLC) is to obtain the K-1s.

-More help on K-1s
+Need More help on K-1s?

-Michael was enrolled in the full online training for Global Tax Return Analysis.
-Not a surprise, I highly recommend it.
-Participants report a 31% increase in their competence and confidence in analyzing borrower tax returns after taking the 22-module, 4-webinar course which include access to two 200+page reference manuals and the opportunity to submit your own analysis of two comprehensive tax returns for personalized feedback.
+Participants report a 31% increase in their competence and confidence in analyzing borrower tax returns after taking the 22-module, 4-webinar course which includes access to two 200+ page reference manuals and the opportunity to submit your own analysis of two comprehensive tax returns for personalized feedback.

 Related Posts